 - Max IOPS Per GB (15 IOPS/GB) - When setting the IOPS value, you can provision a maximum of 15 IOPS per GB based on the size of the disk.
 So if the disk is 100 GB in size and using Provisioned IOPS, you cannot assign more than 1,500 IOPS to the disk unless you expand the size.

 - Min Total IOPS (16 IOPS) - This is the minimum IOPS value that can be assigned to any disk.
 This limit does not come into play much in Public Cloud locations except that you cannot use Provisioned IOPS with a disk size of 1 GB as the Max IOPS per GB setting of 15 GB does not reach the Minimum IOPS limit of 16.

 - Max Total IOPS (15,000 IOPS) - This is the maximum IOPS value that can be assigned to any disk.
 In Public Cloud locations, this limit does not come into play but in locations where disk sizes of greater than 1,000 GB are allowed, it means you may not be able to provision the full 15 IOPS/GB maximum with large size disks.

 When setting IOPS values for a Variable IOPS disk, the UI will present a slider with the available IOPS values based on the location's setting and the current disk size:

-Once a disk is assigned a Provisioned IOPS disk speed, you can modify the IOPS as described in How to Manage Storage on a Cloud Server.
+Once a disk is assigned a Provisioned IOPS disk speed, you can modify the IOPS as described in How to Manage a Local Storage Disk on a Cloud Server.
 However, note that you cannot expand the size of the disk and modify the IOPS value at the same time.
 In scenarios where a user is trying to drastically expand the size of a small disk, users may need to expand the disk size and modify the IOPS value in steps to stay within the Provisioned IOPS Min/Max IOPS/GB rules.